survivejs/webpack-book/manuscript/building/04_tidying_up.md

 ## Conclusion

 Often, you work with webpack like this: First, you identify a problem and then find a plugin to tackle it.
-It is entirely fine to solve these types of issues outside of webpack, but webpack can often handle them as well.
+It is entirely acceptable to solve these types of issues outside of webpack, but webpack can often handle them as well.